French court to rule on burkini ban on Friday

 But Friday's decision, at 3 p.m. local time (1300 GMT), will not be about the legality of the ban.

-Under the French system, the judge will merely decide whether there is ground to act urgently by temporarily suspending the ban until a judgment on its legality can be made.
+Under the French system, the judge will merely decide whether there is ground to act urgently by temporarily suspending the ban until a judgement on its legality can be made.

 The court will therefore consider two things: whether the town's decree banning the burkini is a flagrant violation of civil liberties, and if the harm caused is serious enough to immediately suspend it.